-Taiwan might not be the first place you would suspect to be at the top of the Global Peace Ranking Index, but it comes in at 4th on the list, and 34th globally.
-If you don’t know much about Taiwan, 2018 might be the year to visit this up-and-coming destination to see what makes it so enticing.
+Taiwan might not be the first place you would suspect to be at the top of the Global Peace Ranking Index, but it’s been a steady climber where safety is concerned over the last decade.
+If you don’t know much about Taiwan, 2020 might be the year to visit this up-and-coming destination to see what makes it so enticing.

 While the history of Taiwan is complicated, Taiwan is a certainly a destination that holds its own and the crime rate is incredibly low, as is the petty crime rate.
 Of course, there is a chance that visitors will fall prey to pickpockets yet the risk much lower than other large cities.

 As for the culinary scene, Taiwan is filled with dishes for you to indulge in, including xiao long bao (soup dumplings), gua bao (a steamed pork bun) or shaobing (flatbread).

 Good news for Indonesia, who has managed to climb 3 spots in their region, and a staggering 14 overall!
 While climate hazards continue to pose an ongoing threat, the country itself remains one of the safest in Asia.
 Many travellers flock to its shores to discover the wonderful food, lush green rice paddies, stunning beaches and ancient temples.
 In other words, things are beautiful here, and you’re sure to feel safe within moments of arrival, especially in Bali.